cakephp/docs/en/orm/validation.rst

 entities <validating-request-data>`, many applications also have more complex validation that should only be applied after basic validation has completed.

-Where validation makes sure the form or syntax of your data is correct, rules focus on comparing data against the existing state of your application and/or network.
+Where validation ensures the form or syntax of your data is correct, rules focus on comparing data against the existing state of your application and/or network.